Electric Vehicle Routing and Charging/Discharging under Time-Variant Electricity Prices: Literature Review

-While both \cite{erdougan2012green} and \cite{schneider2014electric} assume that an EV can only fully recharge its battery at a station, \cite{felipe2014heuristic} and \cite{keskin2016partial} consider partial charging strategies with multiple types of chargers, each with a different charging speed and unit cost. \cite{yang2015electric} optimizes the monetary cost of one EV seeking to provide delivery/pickup services for a series of customers.
-The proposed model only models EV charging while energy discharging is not considered. \cite{james2017autonomous} models a fleet of autonomous electric vehicles that provide charging and discharging services to the energy grid.
-A quadraticly-constrained mixed integer program is formulated and three objective functions are proposed to either minimize the total driving distance, to maximize the amount of energy charged from renewable sources, or to minimize the amount of time until the vehicles reach the final destinations. \cite{tang2017joint} considers a set of EVs travelling from their origin locations to the corresponding destinations without en-route customers.
-EVs can detour for en-route charging and discharging to two types of stations, one associated with renewable energy while the other is a normal station.
-An optimization problem is formulated to provide routing and charging/discharging decisions. \cite{trivino2019joint} proposes a mixed integer programming formulation for a single EV providing energy delivery service between locations while taking into account battery degradation and time-dependent energy prices.
-The model optimizes the routing and the charging/discharging schedule so as to maximize the overall benefit for the EV owner.
+{Following \cite{erdougan2012green} and \cite{schneider2014electric}, various studies have investigated the optimization of EV routing and charging/discharging operations which are summarized in Table \ref{lit_review}.
+In the uni-directional V2G contexts, \cite{felipe2014heuristic} and \cite{keskin2016partial} consider partial charging strategies with multiple types of chargers, each with a different charging speed and static unit cost. \cite{yang2015electric} optimize over the monetary cost of an EV providing pickup and delivery services under time-variant charging prices.
+The problem is extended by \cite{barco2017optimal} to a multi-vehicle case incorporating the battery degradation cost.
+Also under time-variant electricity prices, \cite{yu2018autonomous} models a fleet of autonomous EVs that provide customer delivery and renewable energy storage to the energy grid.
+A quadraticly-constrained mixed integer program is formulated and three objective functions are proposed to either minimize the total driving distance, to maximize the amount of energy charged from renewable sources, or to minimize the amount of time until the vehicles reach the final destinations.}